NATURES BLUEPRINT

 free training for social change leaders

 This interactive three-part training explores how Nature’s time-tested strategies can serve as actionable blueprints for leading, organizing, and thriving in the face of complex social challenges.
-Participants will engage with dynamic content, small group dialogue, and practical tools rooted in 3.8 billion years of Nautre’s intelligence.
-As an early-stage pilot, this offering is part of a developing body of work aimed at testing and refining nature-inspired approaches to social transformation.
+Participants will engage with dynamic content, small and large group discussion, individual reflection, and practical tools rooted in 3.8 billion years of Nautre’s intelligence.
+As an early-stage pilot, this offering is part of a developing body of work aimed at testing and refining nature-inspired approaches to social transformation and models of governance.

 about me